OpenPrograms/Fingercomp-Programs/game-of-life/README.md

 # Conway's Game of Life implementation for OpenComputers
 ![Screenshot of the game.](http://i.imgur.com/J7enOnc.png)

-## What should you do in this game?
-* With the simulation paused, use the controls below to place or kill cells.
+* With the simulation paused, use the controls (descibed below) to place or kill cells.
 * Press `[Space]` and observe the magic evolution of these cells.

 ## Rules